maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 <https://github.com/maemo-leste/droid4-linux/commit/1b2a0860cd17c5ea5d3bf16119945f1dcc46ed8f>`_
 are also required.

+The kernel now also contains some workarounds, which, combined with the latest sphone, **making calls work with headphones, earpiece and speakers on the mapphones and Pinephone**.

-Some intermediate development kernels broke the modem on the Nokia N900 - this has since been fixed, but remained broken for quite some time - apologies the inconvenience caused by this.
+Some intermediate development kernels broke the modem on the Nokia N900 - this has since been fixed, but remained broken for quite some time - apologies for the inconvenience caused by this.

-The kernel now also contains some workarounds, which, combined with the latest sphone, make **calls work with headphones, earpiece and speakers**.

-..
-TODO: also mention nokia modem woes

 Graphics
 ~~~~~~~~

 The X11 (DDX) driver now supports Xv video acceleration, which (as the name
-implies) helps with playing videos.
+implies) accelerates the playing of videos.

 The driver now also implements a cache for buffer objects, which drastically
 improves the scrolling speed in various applications that do not use 3D